-2.2.2.
-Test cases.
-Throughout the rest of this paper, we use two test cases to illustrate our results.
-One of these cases uses equilibrium data from a real shot which was carried out at the Mega Ampere Spherical Tokamak (MAST), while the other is entirely analytical.
-We detail these two cases here, and unless otherwise stated in subsequent sections, the parameters here are what we then use.
-In both cases, the probe beam's frequency was taken to be 55 GHz with O-mode polarisation.
+Throughout the rest of this paper, we use two test scenarios to illustrate our results.
+One of these scenarios uses equilibrium data from a real shot which was carried out at MAST, while the other is entirely analytical.
+We detail these two scenarios here, and unless otherwise stated in subsequent sections, the parameters here are what we then use.
+In both scenarios, the